cljs/api/README.md

 [Grip]:https://github.com/joeyespo/grip

-### Dash Docset
+### Offline docset for Dash

 We generate a docset for [Dash](https://kapeli.com/dash) for use offline:

 ![dash-screenshot](http://i.imgur.com/ENMsXHc.png)

+It can be found in Dash's download window by searching "ClojureScript" (__pending__).
+It will auto-update when changes are available.

+#### Generating

-This is currently a hack job to provide something valuable while we work on the more complete docs with usage examples, cross-refs, etc.
+This is currently a strange setup for making offline versions of GitHub's rendered markdown pages for our API catalog.
+This is expected to be temporary while we work on better designed docs with usage examples, cross-refs, etc.

 The process for creating this is documented in the commands below